hmgibson23/other-peoples-flowers/_posts/2018-04-18-episode-9-marc-nash.md

 typography animated stories.
 An excellent live performer he won the 2014 Brighton Digital festival Flash Slam.
 He lives and works in London for a Free Expression NGO.

-Other People's Flowers is the podcast that showcases short stories, essays, and reportage.
-We're the first podcast-based literary journal.
-People hardly read journals anymore so we hope you'll listen instead.
-If you'd like to have your work featured on the show, please send it to editor@otherpeoplesflowers.com